 Here’s the fun (and sometimes brutal) part.
 Gather your stakeholders and creatives and host a structured brainstorm.
-While it sounds fun to let everyone go wild, we find people often need some sort of guidelines or constraints to work within.
+While it sounds fun to let everyone go wild, it’s more effective to provide some sort of guidelines or constraints to work within.
 You may want to start these discussions with certain prompts or specific exercises.
 For example:

-- Write down all the adjectives that describe your service.
+- Write down all the adjectives that describe your product/service.

 - Describe what you want your customers to feel when they use your product/service.

 - Do a free association of words about your product/service.

 Another useful way to brainstorm is to think of the different categories of brand names.
 As outlined by Alina Wheeler in Designing Brand Identity, these include:

 - Founder: A name based on a real or fictional person, such as Ben & Jerry’s, Warby Parker, or Betty Crocker.

 - Descriptive: A name that describes what you do or make, such as General Motors.